 Possums browse the canopy and damage the integrity of the forest.
 Northern rātā, kamahi and other plants are favoured by possums and the canopies of these trees are in danger of collapse.
-These predators must be controlled to allow the native forest to regenerate and flourish to ensure the survival of the natural inhabitants the native birds, bats, lizards and invertebrates.
+These predators must be controlled to allow the native forest to regenerate and flourish to ensure the survival of the natural inhabitants - the native birds, bats, lizards and invertebrates.

-Rats and stoats eat birds' eggs and prey on chicks and bats.
+Currently, possums and rats and stoats are eating birds' eggs and preying on chicks.
 This predation severely impacts the ability of these taonga species to survive.
+Controlling predators allows our native species to breed and reach adulthood.